 Maj.
-Gen. Miyako Schanley, the two-star general in charge of the Army Reserve's 416th Theater Engineer Command, has been suspended amid an investigation into alleged mishandling of sexual assault and harassment allegations.
+Gen. Miyako Schanely, the two-star general in charge of the Army Reserve's 416th Theater Engineer Command, has been suspended amid an investigation into alleged mishandling of sexual assault and harassment allegations.

 According to documents provided to Task & Purpose, an internal investigation was opened to look Into a sexual assault allegation that was reported through a third-party, despite Army guidelines saying that if the chain of command is made aware of an alleged assault through a third party, "an official investigation will be initiated."